QuentinRa/blog.quentinra.dev/box/art/canva.md

 5. Finally, the script will wait **0.4s**, and start again

-> It's worth noting that the script won't work if the page has changed.
+> It's worth noting that the script won't work if the code has changed.
 It was working as of December 2022.

 <br>